25prabhu10/notes/docs/Languages/Git/Git.md

 - It doesn't contain the changes that you'd like to contain

 ::: danger NOTE
 Amending commits is not advisable.
-It changes the commit-hash and hence changing the history.
+It changes the commit-hash and hence changing the history
 :::

 Fix-up commits: